American Airlines, other companies resume donations to Republicans who objected to election results

 Reports filed with the FEC this week make clear those donors include multiple corporations that pledged to reform or pause their giving after the insurrection.

 Health insurance giant Cigna vowed after Jan.
 6 that it would no longer support elected officials who “hindered the peaceful transition of power.”
 But Cigna’s PAC gave $1,000 on June 1 to Rep. Lloyd Smucker (R-Pa.), who opposed certification of Biden’s win, according to his campaign committee’s report covering the second quarter of the year.
-A Cigna spokeswoman did not immediately respond to a request for comment.

 Aflac, which paused its PAC’s donations after Jan.
 6, contributed more than $13,000 in June to four lawmakers who refused to accept the election results, according to an FEC filing this month.
 The Georgia-based insurance company did not immediately respond to a request for comment about the contributions, which went to Reps.
 Mike Rogers (R-Ala.), Tom Rice (R-S.C.), Barry Loudermilk (R-Ga.), and Bill Johnson (R-Ohio).